KVessey/AdvancedWaterControlWebApp/README.md

 ## Setup
 ### Python Packages
+1)First we need to make sure Python is installed and up to date.
+On windows, open the command prompt and enter:
+>> python -V

+User should see a python version.
+If your version is less than 3, it is best to update to the latest version of python

+2)Check the version of pip
+On windows, open the command prompt and enter:
+>> pip -V

+Pip should come with Python version 3+.
+If pip is not installed, recheck the version of Python which is installed

 To setup the application on the Raspberry Pi, we must run the following commands to include the python packages:
+* pip install RPi.GPIO
 * pip install flask
 * pip install flask-sqlalchemy
+* pip install psutil

 ## Usage